JCMexplains/writing-for-success-2023/textbook.md

 2. Get it right the first time.
 Apply APA guidelines as you write, so you will not have much to correct later.
 3. Use the resources available to you.
-    1. The APA's website is at https://www.apa.org
+    1. The APA's style website is at https://apastyle.apa.org/
-    2. The MLA's website is at https://style.mla.org
+    2. The MLA's style website is at https://style.mla.org
     3. The Purdue University OWL (Online Writing Lab) is a wonderful resource at https://owl.purdue.edu/index.html

-### General Formatting Guidelines
+### Paper Format

 As of 2023, the latest version of APA style is version 7.
 It is officially documented in the *APA Publication Manual*,